abhi3700/eosio_gpkbattles_contracts/gpkbattlesco/README.md

   "next_key": ""
 }
 ```
-	- view the cardwallet of `gbuser111121`
+	- view the table `cardwallet` of `gbuser111121` & check that their cards have been transferred back to winner & loser with 4 & 2 cards respectively
 ```console
 $ cleosw get table gpkbatescrow gbuser111121 cardwallet --show-payer {